Updated: Cecil County closings and cancellations

 To enroll and shop policies go to marylandhbe.com

-Rising Sun and Perryville town halls will be closed to the public until at least March 27.
+Rising Sun, Perryville, and Elkton town halls will be closed to the public until at least March 27.
 In a press conference Friday Travis Marion, Mayor of Rising Sun, made the announcement that town hall would remain in operation but all interaction with town staff would be done via email, telephone or mail.
 That includes permits, paying water and sewer bills and other interaction.
 Only a limited number of face to face appointments would be made, Marion said.

 Marion said customers of Rising Sun’s water and sewer system who pay their bill online would be refunded the convenience charge until further notice.

+Elkton utility customers can drop off payments in the secure box in the front lobby of Elkton Town Hall or pay online at https://payments.tprosecure.com/md/elkton/paymentcenter/paymenta.asp

-Rising Sun's March 24 town meeting is up in the air, while Perryville would continue to have a planning commission meeting Monday and the town work session Tuesday night at 6:30.
-Rising Sun Historic Preservation and the planning commission meetings are cancelled.
+Rising Sun’s March 24 town meeting is up in the air, while Rising Sun Historic Preservation and the planning commission meetings are cancelled.

+Port Deposit and Perryville have cancelled their March 17 town meetings.
+Elkton officials have announced that only meetings which are necessary would be held including town boards and commissions.

 Cecil County Council has changed its schedule slightly, also in the interest of lessening social close contact.
 The length of both the work session and the legislative session, which are set for March 17, will be curtailed and will also be held back to back, with the work session commencing at 6 p.m. instead of 9 a.m.
 The seating in the meeting room will be spread out to give the suggested six-foot buffer and hand sanitizer will be available.